gwenlhf/hearts-with-bots/Readme.md

-# HeartsWithBots: a (pretty terrible) Neural Network experiment
+# HeartsWithBots: a Neural Network experiment
 HeartsWithBots is a neural network project gone awry, here for the world to see, and hopefully learn from.

 ## Quick-Start